Representing Dates & Times

 const d = new Date(2025, 0, 1);

-d; // => the SAME object, now changed
+d; // => June 1, 2025 the SAME object, now mutated

 Out-of-range values roll over — which is the cleanest way to do date math: